Stock Market: Sensex, Nifty edge higher | DH Latest News, DH NEWS, Latest News, NEWS, Business , NSE Nifty, BSE Sensex, Sensex, Nifty, stock exchange, stock market, sensex updates, Sensex rises, Bombay Stock Exchange, Sensex rise

-Mumbai: The Indian equity benchmark indices ended higher on the last session of calendar year, 2021.
-Gains in the shares of Reliance Industries, Titan Company has supported the upward rally of the equity indices.
+Mumbai: The domestic benchmark indices started the first trading session of 2022 on a positive note.
+The gains in the IT, financial and auto shares has supported the upward rally of the equity indices.

-The top gainers in the market were Reliance Industries, Hindalco, Titan Company, Ultratech Cement, Shree Cement, BPCL and Axis Bank.
-The top losers in the market were NTPC, IndusInd Bank, ONGC, Cipla, Tech Mahindra, Powergrid and Infosys.
+The top gainers in the market were Eicher Motor, Coal India, Bajaj Finserv, Tata Motors, Coal India and Axis Bank.
+The top losers in the market were Cipla, Dr Reddy, Divi’s Lab, Titan and Mahindra & Mahindra.

 Post Your Comments